-- If you have installed VS Code from Apt repository, execute the following commands:
+- If you have installed VS Code from the Apt repository, execute the following commands:

 sudo apt update && sudo apt install code

 - Snapd users not to worry about manual upgrades.
-The service automatically upgrade the packages in background.
+The service automatically upgrades the packages in the background.

 Delete (Remove) Visual Studio Code

-- The users have installed VS code from Apt repository can remove packages with the following commands:
+- The users who have installed VS Code from Apt repository can remove packages with the following commands:

 sudo apt remove --purge code